ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ```

 The third approach finds the top 10 most frequently occurring terms each year to find how the topics get in and out of trend over the years.
-An animation showing a bubble plot of words changing between the year 1800 and 2017 is found [here](https://github.com/ketancmaheshwari/SMC18/blob/master/results/freqwordsoveryears.mkv?raw=true).
+An mkv animation video showing a bubble plot of words trending between the year 1800 and 2017 is [here](https://github.com/ketancmaheshwari/SMC18/blob/master/results/freqwordsoveryears.mkv?raw=true).
 A file list of all the words is found in `results/trending_words_by_year`.

 ```bash
 #!/usr/bin/env awk -f